Blood type eating – briefly

 Nota bene.
 Some foods are beneficial for all blood types, such as broccoli.
 The above table is not complete.
 It is merely part of the detailed blood type eating method.
 Some less common foods are not included.
 Many foods are neutral by blood type, in other words part of healthy blood type eating.
 Neutral foods are not listed here.
 Some neutral foods may be very healthy for you because of their mineral or vitamin content.
 You are biochemically individual, so you may find that your digestion can tolerate small quantities of a food to be avoided or cannot tolerate food thought to be beneficial.
 If you have accumulated environmental toxins or inflammation in your whole body over your lifetime, then you may find that you have reactions to certain foods independently of your blood type.
 For a complete list of foods by blood type, read the book, or else read Dr. D’Adamo’s blood type eating website.
 To get started with blood type eating, click on the guide to getting started with blood type eating from his website.

 Many people report that this method works for them, but it does not work for everybody.
-To test it thoroughly, try it for at least a week, possibly for three weeks, eating only healthy (beneficial) or neutral foods and excluding completely foods to be avoided for your blood type.
-Another way to experiment is to cut a certain food for at least a week, possibly three weeks, and then try it again in a mono-meal a week later.
+The only way to know whether it works for you is to try it and see.
+To test this for yourself thoroughly, try it for at least a week, possibly for three weeks.
+Eat only healthy (beneficial) or neutral foods.
+Exclude completely foods to be avoided for your blood type.
 Then see how you feel.
 Listen to your body.
 Your body and your digestive system will send you messages.
 Again, what matters more to you – your health or your habits?

 To look for a specific food not in the above table and whether it is healthy for your blood type or not, at least according to blood type eating and Dr. D’Adamo, first know or find out your own blood type and then:

 - Click on search for a specific food, D’Adamo’s TypeBase V program online,